FehrIsFair/4790Project/README.md

 ## Files to look for

-Note: This is mainly for the REST Stuff which will later be reworked to handle account stuff only later so I can authenticate.
-It will store passwords in bcrypt and salt them for security purposes.

 ### index.js

 This is the backend entry point.
 It's how everything is setup and working.